UN Human Rights Office report on Xinjiang: Reception

 The government said that the report was "based on the disinformation and lies fabricated by anti-China forces," publishing a 131-page counter-report.
 The Chinese Ministry of Foreign Affairs said that the assessment was "invalid and illegal."
 The government mounted pressure on UN rights chief Michelle Bachelet through diplomatic channels.
 North Korea, Venezuela and Cuba asked the UN chief to not publish the report.

 The report was criticized by some activists for not calling the crimes a genocide.
-Many dissident Uyghurs outside China saw it as a formal acknowledgement of the their views on the alleged suffering of Uyghurs in China, hoping it will add fuel to their campaign at the international level.
+Many dissident Uyghurs outside China saw it as a formal acknowledgement of their views on the alleged suffering of Uyghurs in China, hoping it will add fuel to their campaign at the international level.
 Uyghur Human Rights Project executive director Omer Kanat called the report "a game-changer for the international response to the Uyghur crisis", adding that "[d]espite the Chinese government's strenuous denials, the UN has now officially recognized that horrific crimes are occurring".

 U.S. Secretary of State Antony Blinken and U.S. Ambassador to the UN Linda Thomas-Greenfield both welcomed the report.
 European Union High Representative Josep Borrell and future short lived British Prime Minister Liz Truss (during her time as Foreign Secretary) also welcomed the report.

 Pakistani foreign ministry backs China's efforts in Xinjiang for socioeconomic development, peace, and stability in Xinjiang.
 Foreign minister Bilawal Bhutto Zardari accused the report by OHCHR were "taken out of context".
 Many other Muslim-Majority nations take similar stances.

 Darren Byler, an assistant professor at Simon Fraser University, called the report "a major vindication, for former detainees and their family members, and confirmation that the work of hundreds of researchers and journalists is valid".
 The report, according to Byler, is a persuasive repudiation of China's "counter terrorism laws" which have been exploited to abuse China's Muslim minorities.